rzh/geodndmap/README.md

 * MultiPoint
 * GeometryCollection

+### Installation

+You can install this project with `pip install -r requirements.txt`.
+Then you can run the server with `python app.py`.

 ### Usage

 You need to replace the string `<insert API key here>` with your actual Google Maps API key in [`index.html`](https://github.com/rueckstiess/geodndmap/blob/master/index.html#L33).
 Information about how to optain a key can be found here: https://developers.google.com/maps/documentation/javascript/tutorial#api_key